LucasIsasmendi/portfolio/languages/english/books/aep/ch5.md

 ## `sh-zh`
 These sounds are also fricatives.
 - `teeth`: come together for these sounds to constrict the air passage.
-- `tongue`: tip lifts so the tip and the front part of the tongue are very close to the front part of the roof of the mouth, but not touching.
+- `tongue`: tip lifts so the tip and the front part of the tongue are very close to the front part of the roof of the mouth, but not touching. tip Pointing down
 - `lips`: flare out.

 SH[ʃ]is unvoiced(🔇) and ZH[ʒ] is voiced(🔈).